Cray-HPE/docs-csm/troubleshooting/known_issues/kafka_chart_upgrade_failure.md

 ## [Issue description](#issue-description)

-If a cluster which was initially installed with CSM 1.3 or earlier, and is now getting upgraded to CSM 1.6.0 or CSM 1.6.1 from CSM 1.5.x, the upgrade of the cray-kafka-operator helm chart would fail as part of the CSM services upgrade process.
+If a cluster which was initially installed with CSM 1.3 or earlier, and is now getting upgraded to CSM 1.6.x from CSM 1.5.x, the upgrade of the cray-kafka-operator helm chart would fail as part of the CSM services upgrade process.

 Note - This issue would not affect clusters that were freshly installed with CSM 1.4.x or CSM 1.5.x and are being upgraded to CSM 1.6.x version.

 ## [Error identification](#error-identification)

-CSM services upgrade fails when upgrading to CSM 1.6.x with the following error -
+CSM services upgrade fails when upgrading to CSM 1.6.x with the following error:

 ```text
 2025-03-27T13:50:50Z ERR  error="Some charts did not release successfully, see above and/or the output log file for more info" command=ship